OpenEvalProject/evals/manuscripts/elife-87463/v1/manuscript.md

 Following those computations, we used the number of modules identified with the first approach to compute the metrics presented below.
 Nevertheless, those metrics could be influenced by differences in module numbers, thus they were also all computed for four spatial and four temporal modules as a control setting to ensure that significant differences among those metrics would not just be due to differences in the dimensionality of each decomposition (Supplementary file 1a, ‘Methodological verification’).

-## Indexes describing the recruitment of modules
+### Indexes describing the recruitment of modules

 We computed two indexes to describe how the recruitment of modules would evolve across ages: IRV and IRS.

 The IRV is computed as the average standard deviation of activation coefficients across cycles.
 As such it quantifies the variability of modules recruitment: a high value means that modules are differently recruited across cycles, while a low value indicates a stable recruitment of modules across cycles.

 The IRS corresponds to the sparseness of activation coefficients using a metric described in Hoyer, 2004.
-The sparseness is computed separately for each cycle (and therefore for each vectorized version of a matrix ai,j,s, with i denoting its rows and j denoting its columns for the cycle s) and averaged afterward.
+The sparseness is computed separately for each cycle (and therefore for each vectorized version of a matrix $a_{i,j,s}$, with i denoting its rows and j denoting its columns for the cycle s) and averaged afterward.
 For a given cycle, the resulting value is equal to 1 if the latter vector contains only a single nonzero component, while it is equal to 0 if all components are equal.
 As such, the IRS indicates the selectivity of activations between spatial and temporal modules regardless of their cycle-to-cycle variability: the larger the IRS is, the more spatial and temporal modules are exclusively paired, while the lower the IRS is, the more spatial and temporal modules are multiplexed.

-## Indexes describing the nature of modules themselves
+### Indexes describing the nature of modules themselves

 We computed two additional indexes to describe how the nature of modules would evolve across ages: SMAI and STAI.